Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Bat.md

 aliases: ["Giant Bat"]
 ---
 # Giant Bat
 *Source: Monster Manual p.
-323. Available in the SRD and the Basic Rules.*
+323, Tasha's Cauldron of Everything.
+Available in the SRD and the Basic Rules.*

 ```statblock
 "name": "Giant Bat"